vaskocuturilo/UIAutomator/README.md

-# The simple example project how to work with UIAutomator framework
+# The simple example project how to work with UIAutomator framework.

 ## Test scenario:
 - Create simple application for authorization (Login and Register).